PagerDuty/backstage-plugin-docs/docs/advanced/enable-read-only-mode.md

 # Enable read-only mode

-PagerDuty plugin allows users to create incidents directly from Backstage.
-This feature is enabled by default but you can decide to disable it.
+The PagerDuty plugin allows users to create incidents directly from Backstage.
+This feature is enabled by default but you can choose to disable it.

 ![create-incident-button](../images/create-incident-button.png)

 ## Component read-only mode

-To suppress the rendering of the actionable incident creation button, the `PagerDutyCard` can also be instantiated in `readOnly` mode as shown below.
+To suppress the rendering of the actionable incident creation button, the `PagerDutyCard` can be instantiated in `readOnly` mode as shown below.

 ```html
 <EntityPagerDutyCard readOnly>